negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

     (inputs, outputs) = wrap_search_space_fn(search_space3)()

 The optional module takes a thunk (this terminology comes from programming languages) which returns a graph fragment (returned as a dictionary of input names to inputs and a dictionary of output names to outputs) which is called if the hyperparameter that determines if the thunk is to be called or not, takes the value "1" (i.e., the thunk is to be called, and the resulting graph fragment is to be included in the place of the substitution module).
-The visualization functionality will be more insightful in this case.
+The visualization functionality is insightful in this case.
 Consider the graph evolution for a random sample from this search space.

 .. code:: python